Skip to content

 Your first appointment is a consultation with a Psychiatrist.
 They will assess your mental and physical health history and answer any questions you have.
 The psychiatrist will determine if you are an appropriate candidate for IV Ketamine therapy.

-Do I need to travel to Saskatoon for my initial Consult?
+Do I need to travel to Saskatoon or Edmonton for my initial Consult?

 What Are IV Ketamine Treatments Like?

 When you arrive for your infusion, an RN will bring you to a private treatment room.
-You will meet the anesthetist, who will be administering the medication and monitoring your blood pressure, heart rate and oxygen saturation.
+You will meet the physician trained in conscious sedation (ER/anesthesia) who will be administering the medication and monitoring your blood pressure, heart rate and oxygen saturation.
 An intravenous line (IV) will be started in an extremity and you will be given a weight-based, sub-anesthetic dose of ketamine by continuous infusion over 40 minutes.
 Depending upon your response to the first infusion, the dose of ketamine or the duration of the infusion may be changed to maximize your response.

 Our treatment rooms have blankets, pillows and dimmable lighting for your comfort.
 You can bring a mobile device to listen to music with earbuds or use our Bluetooth speaker.
 Family members or friends are welcome to stay with you during the infusion.